williamwilliamwilliam/react-native-iothub-device/README.md

 Develop for mobile devices using Azure IoT SDKs: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-how-to-develop-for-mobile-devices

-Android is the only platform implemented right now
+Android is the only platform implemented right now. iOS is stubbed out, but doesn't do anything but log.
  - Uses AMQP over WebSockets
  - You, as connected a device, can subscribe/listen to Device Twin specific desired property changes
  - You, as connected a device, can report Device Twin Reported Properties